Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Rigidity of some stable families

 \subsection{Families of regular polynomial endomorphisms of the affine plane}

-In order to apply Proposition \ref{prop-finite} on the moduli space $\mathscr P_d^2$, we prove the following rigidity result. \begin{theorem} Let $d\geq2$.
+In order to apply Proposition \ref{prop-finite} to the moduli space $\mathscr P_d^2$, we prove the following rigidity result. \begin{theorem} Let $d\geq2$.
 Let $g$ be a rational map of $\Pb^1$ of degree $d$ which is not a flexible Latt\`es map.
-Moreover, assume that \begin{itemize} \item[\textit{i)}] $g$ possesses at least $3$ postcritical repelling periodic points, \item[\textit{ii)}] for one of this postcritical repelling periodic point $y_1$ we have that
+Moreover, assume that \begin{itemize} \item[\textit{i)}] $g$ possesses at least $3$ postcritical repelling periodic points (possibly in the same critical orbit), \item[\textit{ii)}] for one of these postcritical repelling periodic points $y_1$ we have that